 Engineers use an indicator called Brake Mean Effective Pressure (BMEP) to calculate accurately the average cylinder pressures generated over the four engine strokes.
 This produces a figure (in PSI), which is the single most definitive indicator of the engine’s effectiveness and power delivery.
-As shown in the graph on the above, a forced induction engine is far more effective at generating power into the crankshaft than a normally-aspirated one – it can effectively double the power.
-But because BMEP is an average taken over the full 4 strokes and not just the single power stroke, it does not double the total load on the engine as you might imagine.
-The GMR Geyser conversion increases the BMEP of the 4.3 Vantage motor from 157 to 241 PSI.
+A forced induction engine is far more effective at generating power into the crankshaft than a naturally aspirated one and can effectively double the power.
+But, because BMEP is an average taken over the full 4 strokes and not just the single power stroke, it does not double the total load on the engine as you might imagine.
+The GMR Geyser conversion meanwhile, increases the BMEP of the 4.3 Vantage motor from 157 to 241 PSI!
 That explains the 53% increase in power measured through the wheels on the rolling road.

-But here’s the point: the GMR system only uses half the boost illustrated in the graph, just 6.5 psi.
-That means that notwithstanding our 53% power increase, peak cylinder pressure is never more than 10% higher than that of the standard car – well within its design parameters, and the water injection keeps cylinder temps at standard levels, the consequences being that coolant and Exhaust Gas/catalytic converter temperatures are also no higher than standard.
+But here’s the point: the GMR system only uses half the typical boost, just 9.5 psi.
+That means that despite our 53% power increase, the peak cylinder pressure is never more than 10% higher than that of the standard car.
+This is well within its design parameters, and the water injection also keeps cylinder temps at standard levels, so that coolant and exhaust gas/catalytic converter temperatures remain normal.

 Just because you are halving the revs does not mean that you are using half the fuel.
-A Forced Induction engine still has to obey the same fuelling rules – although we are halving the revs we are blowing more air into the cylinder and must fuel it in the same proportion (we maintain an Air Fuel Ratio (AFR) of 13.2:1 for maximum torque/transitional fuelling and 12.5:1 for maximum power).
-The gains come from the fact that at lower RPM levels there are lower internal drag, throttling and frictional losses to overcome.
-Secondly, that the use of the Geyser system permits us not having to waste fuel (going above the 12.5:1 AFR), by using it as an anti-detonant.
+A forced-induction engine still obeys the same fuelling rules.
+We are blowing more air into the cylinder and must fuel it proportionately.
+We maintain an Air Fuel Ratio (AFR) of 13.2:1 for maximum torque/transitional fuelling and 12.5:1 for maximum power.
+Gains come from the fact that lower RPM levels means lower internal drag, throttling and frictional losses to overcome.
+Also, the use of the Geyser System permits us not having to waste fuel (going above the 12.5:1 AFR), by using it as an anti-detonant.

-The net result is that our Forced Induction engine produces the same torque at 2,500 RPM as the Normally Aspirated engine would at 5,000 RPM, but it does so using less fuel with much less tensile load than the standard car, and is quieter in operation.
+The net result is that our forced-induction engine produces the same torque at 2,500 RPM as a normally aspirated engine would at 5,000 RPM, but does so using comparatively less fuel and much less tensile load than the standard car, and is quieter in operation too.